-All MSA product has a minimum five-day ageing period before it can be sold to the consumer.
-Ageing meat requires refrigerated storage which adds cost.
-When MSA product has two grade options, it can be sold at either grade.
-In this way, the processor, wholesaler or retailer who is prepared to bear the cost of ageing, can then gain the benefit of a value-added product.
-Using the carton label below as an example: the processor may wish to age the product for five days to be sold as MSA 3.
-The wholesaler may wish to move the product quickly and also sell it as MSA 3.
-The retailer, having determined a demand for MSA 4 product, may wish to store the product for 14 days to be able to charge a premium for MSA 4 quality.
+All MSA product has a minimum five-day ageing period before it can be sold and identified as MSA to the consumer.
+Ageing meat requires refrigerated storage, which adds cost.
+When MSA product has two grade options, it can be sold at either grade as long as the required ageing periods are met.
+In this way, the processor, wholesaler or retailer can determine the value of additional ageing.

+It is the responsibility of the final end user to ensure the ageing requirements are met before they sell to the consumer.